graded-type-theory/graded-type-theory/README.lagda.md

 module README where
 ```

-# Code related to the paper "Normalisation for First-Class Universe Levels" by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek
+# An Agda Formalization of a Graded Modal Type Theory with First-Class Universe Levels and Erasure

-Note that Andreas Abel, Oskar Eriksson, Gaëtan Gilbert, Wojciech
+This code is related to the paper "Normalisation for First-Class
-Nawrocki, Joakim Öhman and Andrea Vezzosi have also contributed to the
+Universe Levels" by Nils Anders Danielsson, Naïm Camille Favier and
-code, and some changes to the code were made after feedback from
+Ondřej Kubánek.
+It builds on an existing formalisation, see "Project
-anonymous reviewers.
+history" below.

 ## Dependencies and licences